Alpha 21264: Branch prediction

 Branch prediction is performed by a tournament branch prediction algorithm.
 The algorithm was developed by Scott McFarling at Digital's Western Research Laboratory (WRL) and was described in a 1993 paper.
 This predictor was used as the Alpha 21264 has a minimum branch misprediction penalty of seven cycles.
 Due to the instruction cache's two cycle latency and the instruction queues, the average branch misprediction penalty is 11 cycles.
 The algorithm maintains two history tables, Local and Global, and the table used to predict the outcome of a branch is determined by a Choice predictor.

 The local predictor is a two-level table which records the history of individual branches.
 It consists of a 1,024-entry by 10-bit branch history table.
 A two-level table was used as the prediction accuracy is similar to that of a larger single-level table while requiring fewer bits of storage.
 It has a 1,024-entry branch prediction table.
 Each entry is a 3-bit saturating counter.
 The value of the counter determines whether the current branch is taken or not taken.

 The global predictor is a single-level, 4096-entry branch history table.
 Each entry is a 2-bit saturating counter; the value of this counter determines whether the current branch is taken or not taken.

 The choice predictor records the history of the local and global predictors to determine which predictor is the best for a particular branch.
 It has a 4,096-entry branch history table.
 Each entry is a 2-bit saturating counter.
 The value of the counter determines if the local or global predictor is used.

 External interface

 The external interface consisted of a bidirectional 64-bit double data rate (DDR) data bus and two 15-bit unidirectional time-multiplexed address and control buses, one for signals originating from the Alpha 21264 and one for signals originating from the system.
 Digital licensed the bus to Advanced Micro Devices (AMD), and it was subsequently used in their Athlon microprocessors, where it was known as the EV6 bus.
+Later, the EV6 bus was evolved to HyperTransport.